Dawn of the Dead (2004 film): Cast

+In addition, Inna Korobkina portrays Luda, Andre's pregnant wife, while Scott Reiniger, Tom Savini, and Ken Foree – who were in the original film – make cameo appearances as a general, sheriff, and televangelist, respectively.

 Production

 Development

+James Gunn (pictured here at the 2025 San Diego Comic-Con) agreed to write the script for Dawn of the Dead due to his love of the original film and zombie films in general.

 Plans to remake 1978's Dawn of the Dead were conceived by producer Eric Newman, a fan of zombie films who cited the George A. Romero horror film as the best in this genre.
 With the remake, Newman and producer Marc Abraham wanted to reinvigorate the zombie genre for modern audiences as well as "make the old fans happy and make a lot of new fans".
 Newman and Abraham bought the rights to Dawn of the Dead from its producer and rights holder Richard P. Rubinstein, who was reluctant at first as he was "concerned that somewhere along the way a studio would sanitize Newman's vision for producing a version with 'attitude'", but that it was "Marc Abraham's long track record in keeping the creative integrity of the studio distributed films he has produced intact that gave me reason to say 'yes'".
 Newman hired James Gunn to write the script, and the studio brought Gunn in despite not wanting to deliver them a signal idea for the film beforehand.
 A fan of the original Dawn of the Dead since he was a young boy, Gunn explained that he took the job because he "kind of saw generally what it could be".

-James Gunn (pictured in 2025) agreed to write the script for Dawn of the Dead due to his love of the original film and zombie films in general.